ris2021/CRISS/README.md

+<h1 color=red>Migration of the code to Github is under progress and will take a while, please wait for the completion!</h1>

 <h1>CRISS CP/M Project</h1>

 CRISS CP/M: the modern single-board 8-bit full-featured personal computer!
 Amazing functionality for the DIY device: it is not a toy, it is REAL Computer, the SAFEST computer in the world and the sophisticated control platform for your projects!